-In an effort to articulate the kinds of knowledge and skills that young people need for success in college and career, the Common Core State Standards initiative identifies both reading and writing as central to success in all content areas, while at the same time emphasizing the ongoing need for students to read literature and literary non-fiction.
+In an effort to articulate the kinds of knowledge and skills that young people need for success in college and career, the CCSS initiative identifies both reading and writing as central to success in all content areas, while at the same time emphasizing the ongoing need for students to read literature and literary nonfiction.

-The national adoption of the Common Core State Standards signals two things:
+The national adoption of the CCSS signals two things:

-- The need for certified literacy specialists as classroom teachers, literacy coaches, reading teachers, and as support for content area staff will increase across developmental levels.
+- The need for certified literacy specialists as classroom teachers, literacy coaches, reading teachers, and as support for content area staff.
+The need will increase across developmental levels.

 - The need for content-area teachers to consider acquiring professional certification in literacy as a means of helping them meet the reading and writing expectations of the CCSS in their math, science, English, or social studies classes.

 Response to Intervention (RTI) is policy aimed at providing support for all students, including students in high-needs areas, students with disabilities, and English language learners.
 RTI uses assessment and documentation to provide evidence to inform adjustments in classroom learning experiences and teaching practices to address learners’ abilities and needs.
 Within an RTI framework, literacy specialists and classroom teachers with literacy certification are essential in literacy assessment and evaluation, providing instructional support, and sharing expertise with teachers seeking to support learners who are struggling.

 If you would like to discuss the advantages of adding literacy certification to your professional credentials, please contact the department office to schedule an appointment (516-463-5751) or email the program director, Theresa McGinnis (email).